-Then visit the Cathedral of Our Lady of the Rosary, it is from the late nineteenth century, you will see that it is very simple on the outside.
+Then visit the Cathedral of Our Lady of the Rosary; it is from the late nineteenth century, and you will see that it is very simple on the outside.

-He devoted himself to collecting pre-Hispanic pieces in order to learn about the history of the Aboriginal peoples who lived in this area of Salta province.
+He devoted himself to collecting pre-Hispanic pieces to learn about the history of the Aboriginal peoples who lived in this area of Salta province.

-Visit the artisan markets
+Visit the Artisan Markets

-When I travel I like to know the traditions, their culture, markets and in Cafayate could not be less.
-I visited several artisan markets, the most important is the one in front of the cathedral in the city center and there you can buy local crafts of all kinds.
+When I travel, I like to know the traditions, culture, and markets of the place and people.
+So I visited several artisan markets, the most important being the one in front of the cathedral in the city center where you can buy local crafts of all kinds.

 Visit the Vine and Wine Museum

 In addition, the visit is entertaining.
-However, when you leave the museum you have an incredible desire to have a drink of Torrontés, the star wine of the region.
+However, when you leave the museum, you have an incredible desire to have a drink of Torrontés, the star wine of the region.

-If you want more info this is the museum link: http://www.museodelavidyelvino.gov.ar
+If you want more info, this is the museum link: http://www.museodelavidyelvino.gov.ar.

-Make a wine tasting in a winery
+Make a Wine Tasting in a Winery

 There is a saying in Cafayate that says: “Whoever came to Cafayate and did not drink wine, did not come.”

 For that, what better than to do it in a typical winery?
-There are many wineries and the prices to make the visit that includes a wine tasting are cheap.
+There are many wineries, and the prices to make the visit that includes a wine tasting are cheap.

 Visit a Community Tourism Network